Under the direction of the Director of Procurement and Information Technology or designee, the Analyst will:

-Performs a variety of professional-level research, administrative, operational, financial, and analytical duties in support of projects, programs, and activities within assigned function(s); conducts studies, research projects, and analyses by selecting, adapting, and applying appropriate analytical, research, and statistical techniques.
+Perform a variety of professional-level research, administrative, operational, financial, and analytical duties in support of projects, programs, and activities within assigned function(s); conduct studies, research projects, and analyze by selecting, adapting, and applying appropriate analytical, research, and statistical techniques.

 Possession of a baccalaureate degree from an accredited four-year college or university with major coursework in business, public administration, finance, or a related field;

 Three (3) years of professional-level full-time equivalent experience performing administrative, operational, management, or financial analysis; and

 Possession of, or ability to obtain, a valid California Driver’s License by time of appointment.